Hand of God ball proceeds 'a gift' for referee

 Last updated on .From the section Sport Africa

-Tunisian referee Ali Bin Nasser says he is auctioning the football with which Diego Maradona scored two of the most famous goals in World Cup history in order to not only donate to charity but also set up his family for life.
+Tunisian referee Ali Bin Nasser says he is auctioning the football which Diego Maradona scored two of the most famous goals in World Cup history, in order to not only donate to charity but also set up his family for life.

 The Adidas Azteca ball is set to be sold on 16 November by Bin Nasser, who officiated the match in the Azteca Stadium in Mexico City 36 years ago.